JiejayLan/Interview_Prepare/Java/Java_Concept.md

 + code in the form of procedures(methods)
 + object's procedures can access and modify the data fields of the associated object
 + [Four Principle](https://stackify.com/oops-concepts-in-java/)
++ polymorphism
+  - define more than one function with the same name
+  - compile time polymorphism(overloading) and runtime polymorphism(overriding)
+  - method override: a class method has same name and signature as a method in parent class, JVM determines the proper method to call at runtime
+  - method overloading: method with same name but different signature, determined at compile time

++ inheritance
+  - allow a child class to inherit some properties from its parent class
+  - use `extends` keyword
+  - only public and protected access modifiers can be accessed in child class

++ multiple inheritance
+  - Java does not support multiple inheritance
+  - diamond problem
+  - use of multiple interfaces (or extend a class and implement some interfaces)

+    ```
+      interface A{
+         add();
+      }
+      interface B{
+         add();
+      }
+      class C implements A,B{
+         add();
+      }
+     ```
++ abstraction
+  - convert real world objects in terms of class

++ encapsulation
+  - achieved by combining the methods and attribute into a class
+  - class acting like a container encapsulation the properties
+  - hide how things work and expose the user requests

 <a name="Keywords"/>